Diffuse and Lambertian Shading

 When a ray hits an object from the scene, we will first compute the surface normal at the intersection point.
 We then compute the pixel color associated with the camera ray using the equation we provided above:

-Vec3f castRay( const Vec3f &orig, const Vec3f &dir, const std::vector<std::unique_ptr<Object>> &objects, const std::unique_ptr<DistantLight> &light, const Options &options) { Vec3f hitColor = options.backgroundColor; float tnear = kInfinity; Vec2f uv; uint32_t index = 0; Object *hitObject = nullptr; if (trace(orig, dir, objects, tnear, index, uv, &hitObject)) { Vec3f hitPoint = orig + dir * tnear; Vec3f hitNormal; Vec2f hitTexCoordinates; hitObject->getSurfaceProperties(hitPoint, dir, index, uv, hitNormal, hitTexCoordinates); Vec3f L = -light->dir; // compute the color of diffuse surface illuminated // by a single distant light source. hitColor = hitObject->albedo / M_PI * light->intensity * light->color * std::max(0.f, hitNormal.dotProduct(L)); } return hitColor; }
+Vec3f castRay( const Vec3f &orig, const Vec3f &dir, const std::vector<std::unique_ptr<Object>> &objects, const std::unique_ptr<DistantLight> &light, the Options &options) { Vec3f hitColor = options.backgroundColor; float tnear = kInfinity; Vec2f uv; uint32_t index = 0; Object *hitObject = nullptr; if (trace(orig, dir, objects, tnear, index, uv, &hitObject)) { Vec3f hitPoint = orig + dir * tnear; Vec3f hitNormal; Vec2f hitTexCoordinates; hitObject->getSurfaceProperties(hitPoint, dir, index, uv, hitNormal, hitTexCoordinates); Vec3f L = -light->dir; // compute the color of a diffuse surface illuminated // by a single distant light source. hitColor = hitObject->albedo / M_PI * light->intensity * light->color * std::max(0.f, hitNormal.dotProduct(L)); } return hitColor; }

 Note that if the light and the surface normal are on the same side of the plane perpendicular to the surface normal, then the result of the dot product between the surface normal and the light direction is positive.
-Though if the light is "behind" the surface, the result of the dot product is negative.
-Of course, if the light is technically behind the surface it shouldn't illuminate the surface anymore, but more importantly, we don't want to introduce negative values in the computation of the surface color.
-Thus we clamp the result of the dot product using the C++ std::max()
+However, if the light is "behind" the surface, the result of the dot product is negative.
+Of course, if the light is technically behind the surface, it shouldn't illuminate the surface anymore, but more importantly, we don't want to introduce negative values in the computation of the surface color.
+Thus, we clamp the result of the dot product using the C++ std::max()

 function (line 20).